What is it?

 How have others used it?

-These are some of the ways that 3rd party developers have used the
+These are some of the ways that 3rd party developers have used the Consumer API:

 - Build a personal financial management (PFM) dashboard that pulls account information from different financial institutions into a unified view of a user’s complete financial life